CurtisNewbie/Rabbitmq-notes/RabbitMQ-in-depth-notes.md

 1. Protocol header frame
     - only used once for connection
 2. Method frame
-    - carries RPC requestes or responses
+    - carries RPC requests or responses
 3. Content header frame
     - size and properties for messages
 4. Body frame